canax/proxy/README.md

 Implementation
 --------------------------

-You start by initiating the proxy in the frntcontroller `index.php`.
+You start by initiating the proxy in the frontcontroller `index.php`.

 ```php
 Proxy::init($di);